Mary-Ann Baldwin: Tax Increment Grant (TIG) and Property Tax Increase

 On May 4, 2021, Raleigh City Council approved a tax increment grant (TIG) policy which Mayor Baldwin voted in favor of.
 Mayor Baldwin received campaign contributions from developer John Kane, who may benefit from the TIG.
 The TIG policy allows the city of Raleigh to provide up to $5 million per year (2% of the annual budget) in tax rebates to private developers, effectively shielding them from increases in property taxes due to rising property values.
 A month later on June 1, 2021, Raleigh City Council passed an annual budget that included an increase in property taxes generating an increased $7 million per year which was supported by Mayor Baldwin.

 Gun violence

-Baldwin responded after the 2022 Raleigh shootings killed five people, including a police officer.
+Baldwin responded after the 2022 Raleigh shootings killed five people, including a law enforcement employee.